ozkary/data-engineering-mta-turnstile/Step4-Data-Warehouse/README.md

 After defining a data pipeline orchestration process, we need to define how to store the data, so it can become available to visualization and analysis tools.
 A Data Lake is a great location to store large amounts of data, but it is not designed to allow the reading of information.
 For that purpose, we need to use a Data Warehouse (DW), which is an Online Analytical Processing (OLAP) tool.

-Unlike the ELT process that is used by Data Lakes, a DW uses the ETL process.
-This basically mean that the DW should have well-defined and optimized models, so the information can be accessed with great performance.
+In contrast to the ETL process employed by Data Lakes with Python code, a Data Warehouse (DW) relies on the ETL process.
+This fundamental distinction emphasizes the need for well-defined and optimized models within the DW, enabling efficient data access and exceptional performance.

-Before we start building tables, we need to first create our models based on our initial analysis and requirements.
-We would like to use a tool that enable us to build our models in a way that it can be automated, testable and repeatable.
-Once we add, this process into our project, our architecture should now look as follows:
+Before proceeding with table construction, our initial focus is on creating precise data models based on thorough analysis and specific requirements.
+To achieve this, we aim to leverage a tool that facilitates model development in an automated, testable, and repeatable manner.
+By incorporating such tools into our project, our architecture evolves to the following:

 <img width="780px" src="../images/mta-data-warehouse.png" alt="ozkary data warehouse architecture"/>